TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/index.md

 </tbody>
 </table>

-The `forecast_tbl` has 84 rows, 37 columns for 84 future dates starting
-2018-12-31 and ending 2019-03-24.
-Rows are only missing `sales_trans`
+The `forecast_tbl` has 37 columns and 84 rows for future dates starting 2018-12-31 and ending 2019-03-24.
+Rows are only missing `sales_trans` data.
-data.
 Good to go.